If you have planned or are thinking of traveling to Prague, then you already know it’s a beautiful city with vibrant culture and history.

 Before you head out of your hotel for your day of exploring Prague, familiarize yourself with a map of the parts of the town you are visiting.

 If you are lost, try asking someone for directions.
-Even if there is a language barrier, some locals will be happy to try to help you.
+Even if there is a language barrier, locals will be happy to try to help you.

 Fortunately for travelers with smartphones, paper maps are a thing of the past.